sighupio/fury-kubernetes-dr/katalog/etcd-backup-s3/README.md

 2. Uploads the snapshot to an S3-compatible storage target
 3. Cleans up old backups based on a configurable retention policy

-The job is scheduled to run on control plane nodes and uses `rclone` to manage the S3 uploads and lifecycle management.
+The job is scheduled to run on one of the available control plane nodes and uses `rclone` to manage the S3 uploads and lifecycle management.

 ## Requirements